sunilp303/terraform-drift-monitor/README.md

-# Terraform Drift Detector - Testing for Other Providers
+# Terraform Drift Detector - Beta Testing for Other Providers

 A reusable GitHub Action that detects when your real infrastructure has diverged from Terraform state/code — on a schedule, with Slack alerts for production drift, a GitHub